Wondering how to decorate a front porch?

 'Get the basics in place.
 For climbing plants, set up a network of taut wires.
 They will soon be hidden as the plant grows,' advises London-based garden designer, Tamsin Kelly.

-Choose plants which have fragrant blooms which will give an extra-sensory treat every time you step on the porch.
+Choose plants which have fragrant blooms that will give an extra-sensory treat every time you step on the porch.

 However, Tamsin warns to be mindful when choosing scented plants.
-'Traditional jasmine isn’t the most sweet-smelling, go for star jasmine instead, it’s evergreen and very scented.
+'Traditional jasmine isn’t the most sweet-smelling, so go for star jasmine instead as it’s evergreen and very scented.
 Clematis is also a good option,' she adds.

 3. Pay attention to your door furniture

-'Be sure to focus on the brass wear, it will help set the tone for the color and overall look of the porch area,' says Ruth Mottershead from Little Greene.
+'Be sure to focus on the brassware.
+It will help set the tone for the color and overall look of the porch area,' says Ruth Mottershead from Little Greene.

-Door furniture in brass and ironwear, traditionally made using casting and forging methods, can be easily changed to add impact.
+Door furniture in brass and ironware, traditionally made using casting and forging methods, can be easily changed to add impact.
 And it’s not just limited to the front door.